goldbachnext/hiring-challenges/senior-javascript-adserving/README.md

 At the moment the ads are getting requested no matter if they are in the viewport.

 Implement a simple lazy loading functionality that requests the ads when they enter the viewport.
-In the `registerAdSlot` function is a line is marked where you could start implementing this feature.
+In the `registerAdSlot` function is a marked line where you could start implementing this feature.

 ## Setup the project